squink13/nextjs-clean-ts/README.md

-# Next.js 13 clean starter code
+# Next.js 13 Clean Template

-Starter code for a clean Next.js 13 TypeScript project.
+Starter template for a clean Next.js 13 TypeScript project.

 ## Features

-- Formatting and linting for clean consistent code
+- Formatting and linting for clean and consistent code

 ## Installation